Buying a new car vs used: pros and cons

 It's also more likely to spend more time at the workshop, so if you can't afford to be without it for a few days here and there throughout the year, buying new might be a better option.

-Services are more likely to show up repairs that need to be made on used cars as the kilometers start to rise, so be prepared for the costs.
+Services are more likely to show up repairs that need to be made on used cars as the kilometres start to rise, so be prepared for the costs.
 Insurance could also be more expensive on your used car, so be sure to compare prices and factor these into your costs.

-2. You may not be able to get a complete service history
+You may not be able to get a complete service history

 Another disadvantage of buying a used car is finding flaws or faults you might've missed before you purchased it.

-While you can often get a vehicle history report for a used car, if one isn't available there's a risk you're buying a car with unknown defects.
+While you can often get a vehicle history report for a used car, if one isn't available, there's a risk you're buying a car with unknown defects.

-Windows that don't operate correctly, seats that get stuck when you try to move them back and forth, sun visors that droop, air-conditioning vents that don't hold position, compartments that don't open or close properly, stains and scratches you missed – the list is endless when buying a used car.
+Windows that don't operate correctly, seats that get stuck when you try to move them back and forth, sun visors that droop, air-conditioning vents that don't hold position, compartments that don't open or close properly, stains and scratches you missed – the list could be endless when buying a used car.

-3. Fewer options available for buyers
+Fewer options are available for buyers

 Unlike new cars, where dealerships can offer a wide range of makes, models, and specifications, there are likely to be fewer options on the used car market.
 With limitations on supply, buyers may have to compromise on certain factors like colour or different available features.